Machine Learning the Tip of the Red Giant Branch: Discussion

-\subsubsection{Constraining Stellar modeling Parameters}
+\subsubsection{Constraining Stellar Modeling Parameters}

-Our preliminary analysis has revealed that it is possible to vary more parameters without a significant degradation of the machine learning emulator's accuracy.
-Varying stellar modeling parameters that control the input physics such as the mixing length, radiative opacity, and nuclear reaction rates --- which are all highly uncertain --- and emulating the results would enable measurements of these parameters to be made using the MCMC methods we have developed here.
+Our preliminary analysis shows that additional stellar modeling parameters can be varied without significantly degrading emulator accuracy, making it feasible to constrain them using our MCMC framework.~Varying stellar modeling parameters that control the input physics such as the mixing length, radiative opacity, nuclear reaction rates, and plasma neutrino losses --- which are all highly uncertain --- and emulating the results would enable measurements of these parameters to be made using the MCMC methods we have developed here.

-The constraining power of our method can be improved by simultaneously fitting multiple calibrations in either the same or different galaxies.
-There are two contributions to the theoretical error on $M_I$:~a stochastic component due to environment-dependent quantities such as mass, metallicity, helium abundance, and mass-loss; and uncertainties in the input physics.
-Each empirical calibration should be consistent with a universal set of input physics parameters.
-Simultaneously fitting multiple calibrations allowing $M$, $Y$, $Z$, and mass-loss to vary between systems while demanding that the input physics parameters are universal across all systems will then improve the bounds.
-As an example, \citet{2018AJ....156..278G} report $M_I$ for 19 systems in the Small and Large Magellanic Clouds.
-They also report magnitudes in the J, K, and H bands that could provide even more constraining power.
+In order to advance this program and achieve its goals, it is essential to mitigate the degeneracies shown in Fig.~\ref{fig:degeneracy}, as well as others that will inevitably arise when additional parameters are varied.~Reducing these degeneracies would narrow the posteriors and enable more meaningful constraints.~We have already discussed several strategies for doing so, such as imposing age priors (when available), which can restrict the allowed mass range, or fixing $Y$ --- or limiting it to a narrower, physically motivated prior range.